 Here are the monthly returns for the portfolio of net-net stocks (NVAC portfolio) and the NYSE-AMEX index.
 The monthly returns are grouped by time period to illustrate how this strategy did over different points in time.

-We see that over a total of 9 times periods, there is only one time period from 1989-1991 that the basket of net-net firms posted a lower average monthly return than the market.
+We see that over a total of nine time periods, there is only one time period from 1989-1991 that the net-net companies posted lower average monthly return than the market.

 This is very impressive!